Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Proposed Algorithm

 \subsubsection{Design of Cost Function}

-Without loss of generality, we choose the first $L$ best sub-features from NVT+ to construct the cost function $\rho$ as below.
+Without loss of generality, we choose the first $L$ best subfeatures from NVT+ to construct the cost function $\rho$ as below.

-where $S_{k}: \boldsymbol{\mathcal{M}} \rightarrow \boldsymbol{\mathbb{R}}^{d_k}$ denotes the feature extractor corresponding to the $k$-th sub-feature; $d_k$ is the dimension of the feature vector extracted by $S_{k}$; $\widetilde{\boldsymbol{M}}(v_{i,j})$ denotes that only $v_{i,j}$ in $\boldsymbol{M}$ is altered and its change quantity is $\delta_{i,j}$; $N_{or}(\cdot)$ is the normalization function; $\mu > 0$ is a scale factor set to prevent numerical calculation issues.
-Note that $N_{or}$ is indispensable because different steganalytic sub-features are derived from different geometric features, whose values may be of diverse magnitude orders. $N_{or}$ can effectively balance the effect of each sub-feature on FPD.
-By substituting Eq. ({\ref{CF}}) into Eq. (\ref{fpd}), we can get the specific form of FPD.
-Minimizing FPD helps preserve steganalytic and local and global geometric features to a certain extent, which is well demonstrated in the later experiments.
+where $S_{k}$ denotes an extractor w.r.t. the $k$-th subfeature, outputting a feature vector; $\boldsymbol{M}'(\delta_{ij})$ denotes that only $v_{ij}$ in $\boldsymbol{M}$ is altered and its change quantity is $\delta_{ij}$; $N_{or}$ is a normalization function; $\mu > 0$ is a scaling factor set to prevent numerical calculation issues.
+Given that the steganalytic subfeatures mentioned above originate from different geometric features, and their values may be of diverse magnitude orders, $N_{or}$ plays a crucial role in balancing their contribution to $\rho$.
+Substituting Eq. ({\ref{CF}}) into Eq. (\ref{fpd}) provides us with the specific form of the FPD.
+By minimizing the FPD, steganalytic, local, and global geometric features can be preserved to a certain extent, which is well-demonstrated in subsequent experiments.